Skip to Main Content

 A Wine Program Recognised Twice Over

 France as a wine anchor in a French bistro kitchen is expected; California alongside it is a more specific editorial choice.
 It positions the list between old-world classical reference and new-world expressive styles, which gives Luisa Lopez, the wine director, material to work with across a wide range of food pairings and guest preferences.
-The pricing sits at the mid-range tier, with a range across the list that accommodates different budgets rather than skewing exclusively toward expensive bottles.
+The pricing sits at price tier 3, with a range across the list that accommodates different budgets rather than skewing exclusively toward expensive bottles.
 By the standards of Copenhagen's top-end dining scene, where wine markups at three-Michelin-star addresses can be severe, this is a list that rewards engagement without demanding an exceptional budget.

-The Opinionated About Dining ranking — number 139 among Casual European venues in 2025, up from 169 in 2024 and Highly Recommended in 2023 , adds independent critical weight to what the wine award signals.
+The Opinionated About Dining ranking, number 139 among Casual European venues in 2025, up from 169 in 2024 and Highly Recommended in 2023, adds independent critical weight to what the wine award signals.
 OAD's methodology relies on aggregated assessments from experienced diners and critics, which means the ranking reflects accumulated opinion rather than a single visit or single dimension of the experience.

 Where Bistro Boheme Sits in the Copenhagen Picture

 Copenhagen's dining infrastructure runs from the internationally recognised tasting-menu addresses at the leading through a strong mid-tier, down to a neighbourhood bistro culture that has absorbed both French and Nordic influences.
-Bistro Boheme sits at the serious end of the mid-tier, operating at the €€ cuisine price point for a typical two-course meal , well below what a dinner at the city's Michelin-starred creative restaurants costs, and structurally different from the Nordic-focused addresses that dominate critical attention.
+Bistro Boheme sits at the serious end of the mid-tier, operating at price tier 3, well below what a dinner at the city's Michelin-starred creative restaurants costs, and structurally different from the Nordic-focused addresses that dominate critical attention.

 For those exploring Denmark more broadly, the wider restaurant scene extends well beyond the capital.
 Jordnær in Gentofte, Frederikshøj in Aarhus, Henne Kirkeby Kro in Henne, Alimentum in Aalborg, ARO in Odense, and Domæne in Herning represent the country's regional dining depth.
-Back in Copenhagen, the full picture of hotels, bars, wineries, and experiences is in our Copenhagen restaurants guide, alongside resources for hotels, bars, wineries, and experiences.

 Know Before You Go